Cray-HPE/docs-csm/operations/hardware_state_manager/Manage_HMS_Locks.md

 ### Disable Reservations

 Disabling a lock prevents a service from being able to make a reservation on it, and it releases/ends any current reservations.
 Even though SMD removes the reservation when disabling a lock, it does not mean that the Firmware Action Service (FAS) is aware that it has lost the reservation.
-Additionally, if CAPMC has a reservation that is cancelled, disabled, or broken, it will do nothing to the existing CAPMC operation.
-There are no checks by CAPMC to make sure things are still reserved at any time during a power operation.
+Additionally, if PCS/CAPMC has a reservation that is cancelled, disabled, or broken, it will do nothing to the existing PCS/CAPMC operation.
+There are no checks by PCS/CAPMC to make sure things are still reserved at any time during a power operation.

 This is a way to stop new operations from happening, not a way to prevent currently executing operations.